No. 13 Group RAF

-No. 13 Group was a group in the Royal Air Force for various periods in the 20th century.
+No. 13 Group RAF (13 Gp) was a group in the Royal Air Force for various periods in the 20th century.
 It is most famous for having the responsibility for defending the North of the United Kingdom during the Battle of Britain.

-First World Wa
+First World War

 No. 13 Group RAF was first formed on 1 April 1918 within No. 3 Area.
 It was quickly transferred to Midland Area on 8 May of that year.
-On 18 October 1919 the Group's first existence came to an end when it was disbanded by folding it into No. 3 Group.
+On 18 October 1919 the Group's first existence came to an end when it was disbanded by amalgamating it with No. 3 Group.

 Second World War

 Preparations for War

 As Fighter Command expanded prior to the Second World War, it was seen that a new Group was needed to command the air defences of Scotland, Northern Ireland, and the north of England.
 13 Group was duly reformed in September 1939.
 During the initial stages of World War II, No. 13 Group was Commanded by Air Vice Marshal Richard Saul.